ammonl/mentor-helper/README.md

 ## Usage

-- Access the platform at `http://mentor-helper.netlify.app`.
-Due to login callbacks, the project cannot be used locally.
+- Access the platform locally or hosted at `http://mentor-helper.netlify.app`.
 - Sign in using Google OAuth to access the evaluation dashboard.
 - Navigate through profiles, employees, and evaluation tabs to manage and evaluate engineering competencies.